Unique Hostess Gift Ideas

 - 1/2- to 1-inch of potting soil (for an arid terrarium, mix equal parts coarse sand to the potting soil)

-Decorate with small rocks and create small berms to add interest to your landscape.
-Make a small hole in the soil with your finger or pencil eraser and place your plant in.
-Fill (soil, or sand and soil, around the plant and roots, tamping very lightly.
-Make sure to allow ample space between plants.
+Decorate with small rocks to add interest to the tiny landscape.
+Make a small hole in the soil with your finger or pencil eraser for each plant.
+Fill with soil or a sand and soil mix around the roots and tamp very lightly.
+Make sure to allow space between plants.
+Once you've purchased all the materials for a mini garden you can make this organic gift in a matter of a couple hours.